AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 <u>Expected results</u>:

-The price of bundle products with Dynamic Pricing enabled is calculated consistently no matter if options are in stock or out of stock.
+The price of bundle products with Dynamic Pricing enabled is calculated consistently, no matter if options are in stock or out of stock.

 <u>Actual results</u>: